bbkr/exodus/README.md

 We got to the point when you have to switch your application to sharding flow.
 To avoid having two versions of code - old one for still running monolithic design and a new one for sharding, we will just connect monolithic database as another "fake" shard.

-There are two ways to do deal with auto increments:

-* Set up the same increment on your monolithic database as on shards and set up any free offset.
-This is the easiest way to avoid auto increment conflicts during the  migration, but also may be risky if you have tiny or small ints as your primary key fields.
-For example just adding three rows can overflow tiny int unsigned capacity of 255.
+First you have to deal with auto increments.
+Set up in the configuration the same increment on your monolithic database as on shards and set up any free offset.
+Then check what is the current auto increment value for every client or context table and set the same value for this table located on every shard.
+Now your primary keys won't collide between "fake" and real shards during the migration.
+But beware: this can easily overflow tiny or small ints in your monolithic database, for example just adding three rows can overflow tiny int unsigned capacity of 255.
-* Calculate some buffer for every table and bump first auto increment for those tables on every shard.
-Now you do not have tiny/small integer overflow risk but at the same time your buffer may overflow if something will take unexpectedly long time during migration.

 After that synchronize data on dispatch database - every client you have should point to this "fake" shard.
 Deploy your code changes to use dispatch logic.

 ### Checkpoint